 - Where they appear: Unlike other Facebook ads, you can’t choose the placement of sponsored messages.
-They only appear in a user’s Messenger inbox as a new message—not on their Facebook News Feed or in columns.
+That's because they only appear in a user’s Messenger inbox as a new message—not on their Facebook News Feed or in columns.

 - When you can send them: Literally any time.
 That’s the beauty!
 Facebook’s 24-hour standard messaging window doesn’t apply to sponsored messages.

-- Who you can send them to: Sponsored messages are only for reengaging inactive bot subscribers (meaning those who have interacted with your bot in the past year, but not in the last 24 hours).
-They are not meant for gaining new subscribers (but these other ad types are!).
+- Who you can send them to: Sponsored messages are only for reengaging inactive bot users (meaning those who have interacted with your bot in the past year, but not in the last 24 hours).
+They are not meant for gaining new users.

 - What the user sees: A push notification that leads them to your message in their Messenger inbox.
 Facebook will automatically include small text that says Sponsored Message, which the user will only see once they’ve opened it.